-However, Sophie explains that often when this allegation is made, the parent is not bitter or intentionally vengeful but is focused on their belief of what is in their child’s welfare interests and is fearful of their child suffering harm or neglect by having contact with the alleging parent.
+However, Peter explains that often when this allegation is made, the parent is not bitter or intentionally vengeful but is focused on their belief of what is in their child’s welfare interests and is fearful of their child suffering harm or neglect by having contact with the alleging parent.

 What behaviours amount to implacable hostility?

 There have been many cases over the past thirty years that have considered the full range of actions by parents, and which actions meet the definition of implacable hostility.